-$$\operatorname{cov}X(\lambda_1, \lambda_2) = f(\Delta \lambda). \tag{2}$$
+$$\operatorname{cov}X(\lambda_1, \lambda_2) = f(\Delta \lambda),$$ (2)

-Here we illustrate how statistical annularity can give rise to an annular EOF, even in 84 the case where there is no underlying dynamical annularity in the circulation (that is, the 85 motions are explicitly local).
-We consider two 1-dimensional stochastic models, $X_1(\lambda, j)$ 86 and $X_2(\lambda, j)$.
-The details of the models are given in the Appendix, but all the necessary 87 statistics of the models are summarized in Fig. 1.
-In short, both models are random processes 88 in longitude, are periodic over 360° , and have zonally uniform statistics (2).
-The distinction 89 between the models lies in their covariance structures (Fig. 1c).
-For model X_1 , there is 90 explicitly no global correlation: variability at a given location is only correlated with other 91 longitudes over a range of about $\pm 90^{\circ}$.
-For model X_2 there is a global correlation of 0.1.
-92
+Here we illustrate how statistical annularity can give rise to an annular EOF, even in the case where there is no underlying dynamical annularity in the circulation (i.e., the motions are explicitly local).
+We consider two one-dimensional stochastic models: $X_1(\lambda, j)$ and $X_2(\lambda, j)$ .
+The details of the models are given in the appendix, but all the necessary statistics of the models are summarized in Fig. 1.
+In short, both models are random processes in longitude, are periodic over 360°, and have zonally uniform statistics [see Eq.
+(2)].
+The distinction between the models lies in their covariance structures (Fig. 1c).
+For model $X_1$ , there is explicitly no global correlation: variability at a given location is only correlated with other longitudes over a range of about $\pm 90^\circ$ .
+For model $X_2$ there is a global correlation of 0.1.

-93 Note that since both models have zonally uniform statistics, the covariance structures 94 shown in Fig. 1c are independent of the base longitude used in the calculations.
-Moreover, 95 they contain all the information needed to characterize the EOFs of the two models; recall 96 that EOFs correspond to the eigenvectors of the covariance matrix $c{ij} = \text{cov}X(\lambda_i, \lambda_j)$.
-When 97 the statistics are uniform, c{ij} is simply a function of the distance between λ_i and λ_j , as 98 illustrated in Fig. 1c.
+Note that since both models have zonally uniform statistics, the covariance structures shown in Fig. 1c are independent of the base longitude used in the calculations.
+Moreover, they contain all the information needed to characterize the EOFs of the two models; recall that EOFs correspond to the eigenvectors of the covariance matrix $c{ij} = \text{cov}X(\lambda_i, \lambda_j)$ .
+When the statistics are uniform, $c{ij}$ is simply a function of the distance between $\lambda_i$ and $\lambda_j$ , as illustrated in Fig. 1c.

-99 The top three EOFs for the two models are shown in Fig. 2a and b.
-By construction (see 100 discussion in the next section), both models exhibit exactly the same EOFs.
-The first EOF 101 is perfectly annular, as the analytic formulation of the model allows us to take the limit of 102 infinite sampling.
-As seen in Fig. 2c, the first EOF also explains exactly the same fraction 103 of the variance in each model: 20%.
-The second and third EOFs characterize wavenumber 1 104 anomalies: all higher order EOFs come in sinusoidal pairs, increasing in wavenumber.
-The 105 phase is arbitrary, as the two wavenumber 1 modes explain the same fraction of variance.
-For 106 finite sampling, one would see slight mixing between the wavenumbers, but the top modes 107 are well established, even for a reasonable number of samples.
+The top three EOFs for the two models are shown in Figs. 2a and 2b.
+By construction (see discussion in the next section), both models exhibit exactly the same EOFs.
+The first EOF is perfectly annular, as the analytic formulation of the model allows us to take the limit of infinite sampling.
+As seen in Fig. 2c, the first EOF also explains exactly the same fraction of the variance in each model: 20%.
+The second and third EOFs characterize wavenumber-1 anomalies: all higher-order EOFs come in sinusoidal pairs, increasing in wavenumber.
+The phase is arbitrary, as the two wavenumber-1 modes explain the same fraction of variance.
+For finite sampling, one would see slight mixing between the wavenumbers, but the top modes are well established, even for a reasonable number of samples.